-The Division of Environmental Management ("DEM"), which includes the Department of Water Quality, the Environmental Engineering Department, and the Solid Waste Department, was created in fiscal year 2007.
-The State and federal environmental initiatives as they pertain to water, wastewater, solid waste and nutrients are all jointly related.
+The Division of Environmental Management ("DEM"), which includes the Department of Water Quality, the Environmental Engineering Department, the Solid Waste Department, the Stormwater Management Department and the Watershed Department, was created in fiscal year 2007.
+The State and federal environmental initiatives as they pertain to water, wastewater, stormwater, solid waste and nutrients are all jointly related.
 DEM is responsible for integrating the regulations and applying them to the operations of these departments.